teslamotors/fleet-telemetry/README.md

   type: LoadBalancer
 ```

-6. Create an share a vehicle configuration with Tesla
+6. Create and share a vehicle configuration with Tesla
 ```
 {
   "hostname": string - server hostname,